sajswl/encryptonize-core/documentation/api/api-v2.md

 | accessToken | string | The generated access token |

 ## GetPermissionRequest
-The structure used as an argument for a `GetPermission` request.
+The structure used as an argument for a `storage.GetPermission` request.
 It contains the ID of the Object the client wishes to get the permission list for.

 | Name      | Type   | Description           |